The course is designed to cover the now core topic of the new Modern History syllabus.

 Essential for new and existing Modern History teachers to deliver the CORE HSC topic with Nazi Germany as the focus study.

-Are you in NSW?
-If so, this is relevant for you
+Do you teach in NSW?
+If so, this is relevant to you:

 Level 2, 99 York St

 Club York is part of the Bowlers Club, with an entrance beside the Club.
 Take the lift to Level 2.
 A couple of buildings from the corner of Market Street, on the left-hand side heading towards Circular Quay.
 Middle of CBD.

 5 min. walk from Town Hall Station, through Queen Vic.
 Building to Market St.

 Buses from George or York Streets.
 Market Street is the closest stop.

 Available underneath the Club.
 Entrance Secure Parking 168 Clarence Street (back of building).

 All TTA venues continue to work with advice provided by the NSW Health Department in managing the risks associated with the current COVID-19 situation.
 While the current risk is low, TTA venues will be taking steps to help provide a safe environment for our courses.
 There will be increased cleaning and disinfecting of all areas, and venues will be providing ample hand sanitiser pumps.
 While venues will be taking all the care that they can, we also stress the need for course participants to take responsibility for their own wellbeing and the wellbeing of those around them.
 If you are not feeling well or showing symptoms of COVID-19, please don’t attend this event.
 Wash your hands regularly.
 Avoid shaking hands where possible.
 Practice cough etiquette, coughing into a tissue or your elbow and washing your hands afterwards.
 Thank you for your understanding.